 - Drive a company's success by leading its industry with new ideas and designs.

 - Maintain up-to-date company finances for future investments.

-- Informed on the company's target market in order to preventing wasteful spending.
+- Informed on the company's target market in order to prevent wasteful spending.

-1. Forward Thinker - Ability to predict future shifts based off past trends and use existing ideas to spur new success platforms; use current trends in an innovative way readily applicable to my company.
+1. Forward Thinker - Ability to predict future shifts based off past trends and use existing ideas to spur new success platforms; use current trends in an innovative way readily applicable to daily life.

-3. Leadership - Well-respected by others because of my positive attitude to accomplish the impossible.
+3. Leadership - Well-respected by others because of my drive and determination in pressure situations.

 4. Unconventional Ideas - Make my company different by setting it apart not just nationally but globally in the world of business.

-5. Embrace Challenges - Talent to go into unfamiliar situations and learn despite potential adverse effects; I enjoy the feeling of putting a fear behind me.
+5. Embrace Challenges - Thirst for knowledge in new areas and ability to go into unfamiliar situations despite potential adverse effects; I enjoy the feeling of putting a fear behind me.

 Innovative Specialist Specifics

 Salary: Currently make between $40-95k per year depending on the size of the company.

 Education: Most company's require a Master's Degree in Business Management and Administration along with minors in Marketing, Sociology, Consumer Behavior, or Organizational Leadership.
 Typically takes about 5-6 years.